First of all...

 What is roleplaying

 I was looking for a simple way to explain what mindset is needed for a smooth play.
-Usually, players will intuitively act with each other as their characters, but in case someone doesn't feel comfortable or needs a solid concept, I came up with the following: What would an average player say when asked "Where do you want to go?", "What do you want to do?".
-Some will come up with something but I think the big part will say "I don't know, let's do something already".
-So I tell them to assume that other players at the table don't really care too much about what happens (even if it isn't true, they do care).
+What would an average player say when asked "Where do you want to go?", "What do you want to do?".
+Some will come up with something but I think the big part will say "I don't know, let's do something".
+So assume that players at the table don't really care too much about what happens (even if it isn't true, they do care).
 But if you ask them what their characters want to do, they'll answer.
 They want to focus on the character, DM's role is to help.
 This may be counter-intuitive, but asking players about where they want the story to go, actually distracts them from the game.
 So roleplaying is making sure there is a difference between you and your character.
 If you ask other players that the party should go somewhere they might say "Sure, no problem, we will find a way to have our characters go there".

 Just doing what feels natural and figuring out as it goes is the right way.
 In most cases, everyone will intuitively try to help each other have fun.
 But when flow doesn't flow, I have a few general guidelines: